The Bayesian Learning Rule: Acknowledgement

 \section{Acknowledgement}

 M.~E.~Khan would like to thank many current and past colleagues at RIKEN-AIP, including W.~Lin, D.~Nielsen, X.~Meng, T.~M{\"o}llenhoff and P.~Alquier, for many insightful discussions that helped shape parts of this paper.
+We also thank the anonymous reviewers for their feedback to improve the presentation.

-\section{Bayesian inference as optimization}
+\section{Bayesian Inference as Optimization}

 Bayesian inference is a special case of the Bayesian learning problem.
 Although this follows directly from the variational formulation by \cite{art669}, it might be useful to provide some more motivation.
 Bayesian inference corresponds to a log-likelihood loss $\loss(y,f_{\mathbf{\param}}(\vx)) = -\log p(y|f_{\mathbf{\param}}(\vx))$.
 With conditional independent data and prior $p(\vparam)$, the posterior distribution is $p(\vparam|\data) = p(\vparam)/\mathcal{Z}(\data) \prod_{i=1}^N p(\vy_i|f_\param(\vx_i))$.
 The minimizer of the Bayesian learning problem recovers this posterior distribution.
 This follows directly from reorganizing the Bayesian objective \cref{eq:BayesP}: